byteEntropy/RadialMenu/README.md

 ## ✨ Features
 - Pure **HTML & CSS** (no JS required)
 - Fully responsive design
-- Accessible with ARIA labels and keyboard-friendly
-- Easy to customize with CSS variables
 - Smooth transitions and modern UI

 ---